dels220/resume/README.md

 # resume
 This is my resume.
-Hire me!
+Please hire me!